gonzgonz/cabify_challenge/README.md

 # Vagrant + Ubuntu LTS + Ansible + Nginx Proxy Server + Static Content Cache + SSL

 ## This is a sample repo created by Gonzalo Arce.
 No external roles or playbooks were used.
-Everything was set up from scratch.
+Everything was set up from scratch for demonstration purposes.
 1 - Clone This Repository

 2 - Run "vagrant up" from your command line (vagrant must be installed first).